MicrosoftDocs/winrt-api/windows.management.deployment/packagemanager_findpackagesforuserwithpackagetypes_1110730286.md

 ## -parameters
 ### -param userSecurityId
 The user security identifier (SID).
-If this parameter is **null**, the packages are retrieved for the current user.
+If this parameter is **String.Empty**, the packages are retrieved for the current user.
 Any user SID other than that of current user requires administrative privileges.

 ### -param packageFamilyName
 The family name of packages to find.
 This parameter can't be **null**.